Ripeness in viticulture: What happens to a grape as it ripens

 If ripening is broadly defined as the development of wine grapes, then it could be said that ripening is happening throughout the continuous annual cycle of the grapevine.
 More narrowly defined, ripening begins at the inception of veraison.
 At this point (which is normally 40–60 days after fruit set though it may be longer in cooler climates), the grapes are hard and green with low sugar levels and very high levels of mostly malic acids.
 During veraison, which may last from 30–70 days depending on the climate and other factors, the grapes go through several changes which impact their sugar, acid, tannin and mineral composition.
-The concentration of phenolic compounds in the skin, most notably anthocyanins for red wine grapes, replace the green color of chlorophyll as the grape berries themselves change color.
+The concentration of phenolic compounds in the skin, most notably anthocyanins for red wine grapes, replaces the green color of chlorophyll as the grape berries themselves change color.

 The increase of sugars in the grapes comes from the storage of carbohydrates in the roots and trunk of the grapevines as well as through the process of photosynthesis.
 Sucrose produced by photosynthesis is transferred from the leaves to the berries as it is broken down into glucose and fructose molecules.
 The rate of this build up will depend on several factors including the climate (such as a string of cloudy weather which prohibits sunlight from reaching the vine) as well as the potential yield size of grape clusters and young vine shoot tips which compete for the resources of the mother grapevine.
-As the concentration of sugars build up, the concentration of acids decrease due, in part, to simple dilution but also to the consumption of acids in the process of plant respiration.
+As the concentration of sugars builds up, the concentration of acids decreases due, in part, to simple dilution but also to the consumption of acids in the process of plant respiration.
 The decrease in free acids, as well as the buildup of potassium, triggers a rise in the pH level of the grape juice.